michaelyangzz/docx/Git/UserCredential.md

 1. git config user.name "xxx"
 1. without this step, git will use the default user.name to commit codes.
 1. **this step has nothing to do with git auth**

+## trouble shoot
+1. after restart your laptop. git push probably failed for no valid ssh keys in your ssh agents(default keys is not correct), please ssh-add -l to view all active keys to see if they are correct.